Implementation Science (IMPLMT SCI)

 Prerequisite(s): The course is focused on domestic (US) health policy and requires a basic understanding of government organizational structures (executive, legislative and judicial branches)

-Restrictions: Enrollment is not permitted if the cross-listed course EPI 249 or IMS 249 have been taken and passed.
+Restrictions: Enrollment is not permitted if the cross-listed course EPIDEMIOL 249 or MPLMT SCI 249 have been taken and passed.

 This course will focus on the policy process and strategies for collecting and disseminating research findings to inform and influence that process.
 The course will be taught through a series of videos and guided readings delivered by faculty with extensive experience at the federal, state, and local level in health care policy.